KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting-Started.md

 Since Basic, Silver, and monthly Gold licenses validate licenses over the Internet, your keyboard extension must enable Full Access to be able to make network requests.
 This is not needed for yearly Gold and custom licenses, which are validated on-device.

 > Important: A Basic license unlocks 1 locale, Silver unlocks 5 and Gold unlocks all supported locales.
-You can change which locales to use for each new version of your app, after which the locales will be persisted for that particular app version.
+You can change which locales to use for each new version of your app, after which the locales will be persisted for that app version.